-- You must not do anything that might interfere with the investigation. - You are not allowed to contact your work area or approach anyone involved, or likely to be involved, in the case. - If you would like to contact witnesses who may support their case you should contact me, NAMED DEPUTY, or your trade union representative, in the first instance. - Except for medical appointments you are required to remain off Trust premises unless you have my permission to attend a meeting with your trade union representative, an investigation meeting, a counselling appointment, a medical consultation etc - You have to be available Monday to Friday from 9.00 am to 5.00pm to attend meetings, except during periods of annual leave already agreed - If you would like to request annual leave or other types of leave during your period of suspension, you should do so in line with normal departmental procedures - You must immediately notify me of any changes to your contact details - You are not allowed to undertake any paid work during the hours for which you are contracted to work for the Trust. - If you become ill, you must notify me and follow agreed reporting procedures.
+- You must not do anything that might interfere with the investigation. - You are not allowed to contact your work area or approach anyone involved, or likely to be involved, in the case. - If you would like to contact witnesses who may support their case you should contact me, NAMED DEPUTY, or your trade union representative, in the first instance. - Except for medical appointments you are required to remain off Trust premises unless you have my permission to attend a meeting with your trade union representative, an investigation meeting, a counselling appointment, a medical consultation etc - You have to be available Monday to Friday from 9.00 am to 5.00pm to attend meetings, except during periods of annual leave already agreed - If you would like to request annual leave or other types of leave during your period of suspension, you should do so in line with normal departmental procedures - You must immediately notify me of any changes to your contact details - You are not allowed to undertake any paid work during the hours for which you are contracted to work for the Trust.
+Any other work undertaken outside of these hours must still be declared and approval sought from your Line Manager prior to commencing this work. - If you become ill, you must notify me and follow agreed reporting procedures.